 Over the years, numerous former military and secret service employees have written books about their jobs and goals of their governments.
 Robert Baer is a former senior CIA officer.
 He wrote many books about his former employers at the time of Bill Clinton and George W. Bush administrations.

 He worked in the former Yugoslavia from 1991 to 1994.
-He also participated in several documentaries on the National Geographic, where he accused Bush for the war for oil.
+He also participated in several documentaries on the National Geographic, where he accused Bush of the war for oil.

 Robert Baer was interviewed by reporter Milos Cupurdija in Canada in 2012.
 The interview highlights some of the public misconceptions about the events that tore up Yugoslavia and led to horrific war.

 Baer said at the beginning of the interview he arrived in Sarajevo by helicopter with three other agents on January 12 1991.
 He said that their jobs had been to keep an eye on the supposed Serbian terrorists, suspected of preparing an attack on Sarajevo.